LiteMorgan/forecast-ui/README.md

 ## Weather UI

-Technical test integrating the OpenWeatherMap API with a custom UI
+Technical test integrating the [OpenWeatherMap API](http://openweathermap.org/api) with a custom UI.

 > This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).